 Freshness is one of the battles in the software operations world.
 It seems like every piece of software requires loving hand feeding and care for hourly updates.
 Wouldn’t it be great if software could just care for itself and stay up to date?
 What’s that you say?
 You are concerned about auto-updating software?
 How will that be secure?
 Well, pull up a chair and let me tell you the tale of The Update Framework, achieving the goal of auto-update and secure together at last.

 Nearly all of our software is run in our cloud, by us.
 We use Dependabot and our CI and CD to keep it fresh.
-But one of our Features is an agent that runs on your site.
+But one of our Features is a connector that runs on your site.
 And, we want that to be zero cost to you to keep up to date, safely, securely.

 - root key: used to sign and rotate the other keys